How to Spend a Saturday on the Beacon Riverfront

 18 West Main St

-9 p.m. – Chrystie House Bed & Breakfast
+9 p.m. – Overnight at Chrystie House Bed & Breakfast

 If you’re too tired to head home at this point, don’t!
 Chrystie House is a fully restored federal-style 19th century mansion on about 4 acres of gorgeous garden landscape.
 It’s only a short walk from Main Street, with dual occupancy rooms starting at just $175 per night.
 (Yes, including either continental or catered breakfast in the morning.)
 Stay the night and hit up anything you didn't get the chance to try in the morning, or just explore what else Beacon has to offer.